Dozens injured in strong quake off Japan's Fukushima

 STR, JIJI PRESS/AFP

+The JMA said the earthquake hit at a depth of 60 kilometres (37 miles).
+The US Geological Survey registered the quake at a revised magnitude of 7.1 with a depth of 51 kilometres.

-Water outages were affecting 4,800 households, Kato said, adding that health ministry staff and self-defense troops were heading to affected areas to deliver water.
+It briefly caused around 950,000 homes to lose power, and Kato said water outages were affecting 4,800 households, with self-defence troops heading to affected areas to deliver water.

-Around 950,000 homes lost power throughout the region, but electricity had been restored in most areas by Sunday morning, according to a regional utility.

-Kato said as of early Sunday more than 250 people were at 173 emergency shelters in Fukushima and surrounding regions, where social distancing measures have been put in place.
-Many may have since returned home, he added.

 Tomoko Kobayashi, who works at a traditional inn in Fukushima's Minamisoma city, told Kyodo news agency that "the initial jolt felt more powerful than the one I experienced in the Great East Japan Earthquake" of 2011.